pareto-xyz/pareto-theta-vault-v1/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/Paretoxyz?style=social)
 [![Tests](https://github.com/pareto-xyz/pareto-theta-vault-v1/actions/workflows/ci.yaml/badge.svg)](https://github.com/pareto-xyz/pareto-theta-vault-v1/actions/workflows/ci.yaml)

+**Disclaimer: This repository is no longer being actively maintained.
+Proceed as your own risk.**

 Pareto's Theta Vault v1 is a Replicating Theta Vault built on top of Primitive's RMM-01 pools.
 Pareto's vault generates yield for depositors by operating an automated weekly covered call selling strategy.
 This involves selling upside token volatility in return for a premium.

 The vault replicates the payoff of selling out-the-money Black-Scholes covered call options, which expire each Friday.
 It reinvest assets each week until users withdraw.
 It generates premiums by depositing in a replicating market maker (RMM), a type of automated market maker (AMM), rather than selling options via auctions.
+Please refer to this [paper](https://primitive.xyz/whitepaper-rmm-01.pdf) for more technical details.

 ## Documentation

-The contract documentation is hosted here: [Pareto Docs](https://pareto-labs.gitbook.io/technical/GNswlmo7LarKUIJ2E8ja).
+A whitepaper for Pareto's Theta Vaults can be found [here](https://github.com/pareto-xyz/pareto-theta-vault-whitepaper).
+Additionally, helpful background and discussion can be found in this [paper](https://arxiv.org/abs/2205.09890) from the Primitive team.

 ## Testing